lsr00ter/install-passwall2-openwrt-n1/README.md

-# Install PassWall2 on OpenWrt router
+# Install PassWall2 on Phicomm N1 OpenWrt router (AArch64 : Cortex-A53)
 [فارسی](https://github.com/Ramtiiin/iran-ip/blob/main/README.fa.md)

-⚠️ This configuration has been tested on a [Google WiFi Router](https://support.google.com/googlenest/answer/7168315?hl=en) running OpenWrt version OpenWrt 23.05.2 r23630-842932a63d stable.
+⚠️ This configuration has been tested on a Phicomm N1 running OpenWrt version ImmortalWrt 24.10-SNAPSHOT r33004-bca880a0e8.
 Ensure that your router has **at least 128MB of storage** before executing these commands. ⚠️

 ## 1. Initial Settings